glynnmd/CapstoneProject/TechnicalReportDraft.md

 ## Conclusions

+&nbsp;&nbsp;&nbsp;&nbsp;      The goal of this project is to provide the user with the most ergonomic macros app possible.
+Although I didn't finish all of the features originally planned, I believe that the project has shown a lot of what I've learned and how I've overcame a lot of the difficulties that arose throughout the production of the app.

  &nbsp;&nbsp;&nbsp;&nbsp;    Overall, I feel like the project could use a little more work.
 If I had another week to sit down and finish up some features I wanted to have, I would consider the project completely done.
-I believe that if I would've sat down and learned the "ins and outs" of Android Studio and Firebase, prior to writing code, the project would've gone a little more smoother.
+I believe that if I would've sat down and learned the "ins and outs" of Android Studio and Firebase, prior to writing code, the project would've gone a little smoother.
 If I have time in the future, I would love to actually work on this more and maybe have an app that could be put on the market.

 &nbsp;&nbsp;&nbsp;&nbsp;     Along with learning how to use Android Studio and NoSQL, this project gave me an oppertunity to learn how to plan and execute a project within a given time frame.
 I believe this is how any job will be once I graduate.
-I was able to tackle a project on my own and I'm very satsfied with how much I produced.
+I was able to tackle a project on my own and I'm very satisfied with how much I produced.
+I really enjoy talking about my project.
+Per usual, job interviewers always ask me, "What is a project you have worked on?
+And tell me more about it."
+Even though I've been involved in several projects, this is the one I always talk about.
+I feel very comfortable talking about every aspect of the project because I know all the ins and outs of the project.

 ## References